Estimated reading time: 5 minutes

-When crafting emails, keep them short and interesting, and make a point of including a special promotional offer or discount that encourages a purchase.
+When crafting emails, keep them short and interesting, and include a special promotional offer or discount that encourages a purchase.
 Lastly, your email campaigns need to adhere to the CAN-SPAM Act.
-This law requires opt-in and opt-out options for customers, and opt-out requests need to be honored within 10 to 30 days.
+This law requires opt-in and opt-out options for customers, and opt-out requests must be honored within 10 to 30 days.
 Additionally, email subject lines cannot be false or deceptive.

 4. Blog regularly.

-Savvy small business owners understand that posting relevant content can help drive traffic to their websites.
-So, they hire freelance content writers or copywriters to write blog posts.
+Posting relevant content is one of the best marketing ideas because it can help drive website traffic.
+That is why many small business owners hire freelance content writers or copywriters to write blog posts.
 Blogging can boost traffic, improve SEO, and help generate leads.
-To be effective, a blog post needs to cover a specific topic that is relevant to your business and your target audience.
-For example, if you own a winery, a blog post that discusses sustainable winemaking trends might generate clicks.
+A blog post must cover a specific topic relevant to your business and your target audience.
+For example, a blog post that discusses sustainable winemaking trends might generate clicks if you own a winery.

 The jury is out on how long blog posts should be, but research shows that blog posts with 500 to 1,500 words often rank higher than posts with less than 500 words.
-It is worth mentioning that the structure of a blog post is very important.
-It should have a casual writing style and be broken up into multiple paragraphs that have H2 or H3 headers.
-SEO keywords should be incorporated in the blog post, along with internal links that point to relevant pages or other blog posts on your website.
+It is worth mentioning that the structure of a blog post is essential.
+It should have a casual writing style and be broken into multiple paragraphs with H2 or H3 headers.
+SEO keywords should be included in the blog post, along with internal links that point to relevant pages or other blog posts on your website.

 5. Ask your customers for referrals.

 Customer referrals are one of the cheapest and most effective ways to generate revenue.
-However, asking for referrals can make business owners and their employees feel awkward.
-The reason is, it might sound desperate or pushy, and being rejected can be embarrassing.
+However, asking for referrals can make business owners and employees feel awkward.
+The reason is it might sound desperate or pushy, and being rejected can be embarrassing.
 If you do not feel comfortable asking for a referral at the time of sale, there are other options.